Cart Total: 0

 Building Skills for Independence in the Mainstream was developed as a Guide for DHH professionals to support their work with classroom teachers and with students to develop the skills needed for independence with hearing aids and self-advocacy.
 In 2011 the Student Expectations for Advocacy & Monitoring (SEAM) was created as a hierarchy of skill development.
 Similarly, in 2012, the Guide to Self-Advocacy Skill Development hierarchy was created.
 Building Skills for Independence in the Mainstream is an outgrowth of a simple discussion about just how a DHH professional would go about teaching these skills and working with the classroom teacher to support student independence and self-advocacy.

-It has been exciting to team up with the creative and very experienced Gail Wright to develop this extensive Guide!
+Karen Anderson and Gail Wright have teamed up to develop this extensive Guide!
 Over 50% of the pages in Building Skills for Independence in the Mainstream are colorful with engaging and thought-provoking images and activities to discuss with your students.
 Spiral bound, it is designed to be used as a center-piece for your discussions and skill-building practice.
 Review the 7 sections that comprise the Guide in the Table of Contents listed below.
 The 50 downloadable files allow students to take information home, they can be given to classroom teachers, posted on classroom walls as a reminder, and of course a number of the materials are provided for data collection.
-I really think that this material will help support new and veteran DHH professionals alike in their work with classroom teachers to facilitate the independence of students with hearing loss!
+This material will help support new and veteran DHH professionals alike in their work with classroom teachers to facilitate the independence of students with hearing loss!

 Printed 128-page Building Skills for Independence in the Mainstream Guide + 50 downloadable files $55.00 + S/H